-With the passage of time and the development of information era by leaps and bounds, the demand for more bandwidth and data transmission to satisfy the ever-increasing number of operating systems and applications is becoming a cumulatively common trend.
-As the media types of transmitting signals, the popularization of SFP cable and Ethernet cable/twisted pair cable have been the tendency towards data center interconnection applications and can be ascribed to the domination of Cat5e copper cabling and 1000BASE-T over the years.
+With the development of information era by, the demand for more bandwidth and data transmission to satisfy the ever-increasing number of operating systems and applications is becoming a cumulatively common trend.
+As the media transmitting signals diversify, the popularization of SFP cable and Ethernet cable or twisted pair cable have been the tendency for data center interconnection applications and can be ascribed to the domination of Cat5e copper cabling and 1000BASE-T over the years.
 So in this article, we will concentrate on the brief introduction to the cables: twinax vs twisted pair and their corresponding application considerations.

 Twinax vs Twisted Pair: What Is SFP Twinax Cable?

 Twinax vs twisted pair: how to understand the concept?
-SFP cable, sometimes called as 10G SFP+ cable, SFP+ DAC twinax cable, is a kind of high speed cable with Small Form Factor Pluggable Plus on either end.
-SFP twinax cable which displaces two optical modules and an optical fiber with a twinaxial copper cable assembly offers the higher density, lower cost, and lower power 10 Gigabit Ethernet solution than other cable types such as 10GBASE-CX4 and CAT6/CAT6A 10GBASE-T.
+SFP cable sometimes is called as 10G SFP+ cable.
+SFP+ DAC twinax cable is a kind of high-speed cable with Small Form Factor Pluggable Plus on either end.
+SFP twinax cable which displaces two optical modules and an optical fiber with a twinaxial copper cable assembly offering the higher density, lower cost, and lower power 10 Gigabit Ethernet solution than other cable types such as 10GBASE-CX4 and CAT6/CAT6A 10GBASE-T.

 Twinax vs Twisted Pair: What Is Ethernet cable?

 Twinax vs twisted pair: don’t get confused with Twinax cable.
 An Ethernet cable, also known as twisted pair cable, is one of the most fashionable forms of network cable used in wired networks.
 Ethernet cable connects devices together within a local area network, such as PCs, routers, switches and normally supports one or more industry standards including Category 5 (CAT5), Category 5e (CAT5e), and Category 6 (CAT6).
-It can be classified into STP (shielded twisted pair) and UTP (unshielded twisted pair).
-Ethernet cable is applied in many situations due to its advantages of fast speed, high reliability and security.
+It can be classified into STP (shielded Ethernet cable and UTP (unshielded Ethernet cable).
+Ethernet cable is applied in many situations due to its advantages of fast speed, high reliability, and security.

 Twinax vs Twisted Pair: Application Considerations